Home

 • HoD QuchHa' - an unhappy captain (HoD - captain, QuchHa' - be unhappy)

-When a Type 5 noun suffix (section 3.3.5) is attached to a noun described by a verb, it must come after the descriptive verb.
-The verb in these constructions can only take the rovers -qu', -be', or -Ha', and no other suffix:
+When a Type 5 noun suffix (section 3.3.5) is attached to a noun described by a verb, it must come after the descriptive verb and follows the verb suffixes if any are present:

 • veng tInDaq - in the big city (veng - city, tIn - be big, -Daq - locative)